Longing for Change

 Going for it

 We started with a simple, doable idea.
-Design a pilot retreat in French Polynesia, a place we know and love, that would give parents a way to experience the reality of working from paradise with their children.
+Design a pilot program in French Polynesia, a place we know and love, that would give parents a way to experience the reality of working from paradise with their children.

 It would be, first and foremost, a family adventure.
 A life-enriching experience.
 But also a potentially life-changing glimpse into a possible future.